• Skip to Content

 AJ 112 Introduction to Evidence 3 Units

-Students examine the categories of evidence and legal and ethical rules governing its admission and exclusion in the criminal justice process.
+This course examines legal and ethical rules governing evidence and its admission and exclusion in the criminal justice process.
 Emphasis is placed on legal standards, rules of evidence including burden of proof, admissibility, hearsay, relevance, and types of evidence.
-Students will also explore judicial considerations, documentary evidence, and issues relating to witness examination, competency, and special privileges.
+Judicial considerations, documentary evidence, and issues relating to witness examination, competency, and special privileges are also explored.
 (C-ID AJ 124)

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L